 Symptoms that Ibuprofen can cause, and other NSAIDs

-It’s important to know the names and be aware of other NSAIDs too, which can cause the same side effects as Ibuprofen:
+It’s important to know the names and be aware of other NSAIDs too, which can cause the same side effects as ibuprofen:

 - Aleve (naproxen sodium)